EmCat2000/manual/content/01-blocks-scripts-and-sprites/index.md

 ## Debugging\index{Debugging}

-Snap*!* provides several tools to help you debug a program.
+[Snap]{.snap} provides several tools to help you debug a program.
 They center around the idea of *pausing* the running of a script partway through, so that you can examine the values of variables.